grem848/Database-Soft2020/Week 18/README.md

 # Network Demo
 I used a graph containing network services and their dependencies on eachother, I expanded on the data myself to make it a bit more interesting.

+## How to use

+* Open Neo4j Desktop
+* create or open a database
+* start the server/database

+* Type these console commands in the project root:
+    * npm install
+    * node app.js
+* Open Neo4j and check the data was made
+* Have fun!

+app.js will throw an exception, ignore it the code worked anyway!

 <br>

 ---